Richard N. Frye

 Richard Nelson Frye (January 10, 1920 – March 27, 2014) was an American scholar of Iranian and Central Asian studies, and Aga Khan Professor Emeritus of Iranian Studies at Harvard University.
-His professional areas of interest were Iranian philology and the history of Iran and Central Asia before 1000 CE.
+His professional areas of interest were Iranian philology along with the history of ancient Iran and Central Asia.

-Born in Birmingham, Alabama, to a family of immigrants from Sweden, "Freij" had four children, his second marriage being to an Iranian-Assyrian scholar, Eden Naby, from Urmia, Iran who teaches at Columbia University.
-He spoke fluent Russian, German, Arabic, Persian, Pashto, French, Uzbek, and Turkish, and had extensive knowledge of Avestan, Pahlavi, Sogdian, and other Iranian languages and dialects, both extinct and current.
+Born in Birmingham, Alabama, to a family of immigrants from Sweden, "Freij" had four children, his second marriage being to a scholar, who teaches at Columbia University.
+After serving in a non-combat role in Afghanistan during WW2, he joined Harvard as a researcher.
+He would gain eminence as a leading expert on Iranian history, culture and linguistics, becoming a proponent of Iranian culture.

-Although Frye is mostly known for his works about Iran, the Iranian peoples and Iranian Central Asia, the scope of his studies was much wider and includes Byzantine, Caucasian, and Ottoman history, Eastern Turkistan, Assyria and the Assyrian people, ancient and medieval Iranian art, Islamic art, Sufism, Chinese and Japanese archeology, and a variety of Iranian and non-Iranian languages including Avestan, Old Persian, Middle Persian, Parthian, Sogdian, Khotanese, and Bactrian, New Persian, Arabic, Turkish, and even Chinese, beside research languages which include French, German, Italian, and Russian.
+He held proficiency in many Eurasian languages, both extinct and contemporary; including Russian, Arabic, Persian, Pashto, Sogdian, Uzbek, Avestan, and Turkish.
+Although Frye is mostly known for his works on historical Iranian culture, he also studied Byzantine history, Assyrian culture, Islamic art, East Asian archeology, Sufism and other ancient languages like Bactrian and Parthian.

 Early life and career

 Frye was born in Birmingham, Alabama.
 He first attended the University of Illinois, where he received a BA in history and philosophy in 1939.
 He received his MA from Harvard University in 1940 and his PhD from Harvard in 1946, in Asiatic history.

 Frye served with the Office of Strategic Services during World War II.
 He was stationed in Afghanistan and traveled extensively in the Middle East, Central Asia, and South Asia.
-In 1948 he visited Sar Masshad, and was the first European to find and report the existence of the Gur-e Dokhtar tomb (meaning "Tomb of the Maiden" in Persian).
+In 1948, he visited Sar Masshad, and was the first European to find and report the existence of the Gur-e Dokhtar tomb (meaning "Tomb of the Maiden" in Persian).

 He returned to Harvard to teach.
-He was a member of the Harvard faculty from 1948 until 1990.
+He was a member of the Harvard faculty from 1948 to 1990.
 He then became a professor emeritus at Harvard.
-He also served as faculty, guest lecturer, or visiting scholar at:
+He also served as faculty, guest lecturer, or visiting scholar at the following: